-It’s likely that you’ll need to relook at pricing in your barbershop in light of COVID.
+You might be considering making changes to your prices in light of the rising cost of living – plus the increase in cost of running a business.
 Luckily Carl Hinder has developed a clever equation for setting the right prices for your barbershop.

-Social distancing, PPE and sanitisation are just a few of the impacts that will affect business in the coming months and your pricing needs to take this into account.
+The increase in energy bills will affect your business in the coming months (if not already) and your pricing needs to take this into account.

 Carl is a consultant that helps barbers optimise their businesses.
 He focuses on ‘correct’ pricing rather than ‘low/high’ pricing and has a clear method of establishing just what that correct price might be.